MajerMartin/keyword_spotting/README.md

 Keyword spotting using multiple methods:

-* Support vector machine with Dynamic time warping
+* Support vector machine with dynamic time warping
-* Feed-forward neural network with Dynamic time warping
+* Feed-forward neural network with dynamic time warping
 * Feed-forward neural network with bottleneck layer

 Tested on log filterbank energies and MFCC both with and without delta/delta-delta coefficients.